 Benefits of Beer

 The advocates for beer have undergone extensive research to highlight various reasons why beer is beneficial to our health.
 This has succeeded in altering some perspectives on beer and beer consumption.
 These reasons are valid provided that beer is consumed moderately at about one can of beer daily.
-This way, it is believed, you would be keeping beer alcoholism in check and enjoy only the positive effects.
+This way, it is believed, you would be keeping beer alcoholism in check and enjoy only the positive effects without developing an alcoholic behavior.
 Some of the health benefits of beer are:

 - Beer is very instrumental in the reduction of heart disease and infections because it contains natural antioxidants.